socialsoftware/microservices-simulator/README.md

 7. **Define Aggregate Services**: Define the microservice API, whose implementation interact with the unit of work to register changes and publish events, like service [updateExecutionStudentName(...)](backend/src/main/java/pt/ulisboa/tecnico/socialsoftware/ms/quizzes/microservices/execution/service/CourseExecutionService.java#L196).

 For the transactional model dependent part:
-1. **Define Saga Aggregates**: Extend aggregates with the information required for semantic locks, like [SagaTournament](backend/src/main/java/pt/ulisboa/tecnico/socialsoftware/ms/quizzes/sagas/aggregates/SagaTournament.java).
+1. **Define Saga Aggregates**: Extend aggregates with the information required for semantic locks, like [SagaTournament](backend/src/main/java/pt/ulisboa/tecnico/socialsoftware/ms/quizzes/sagas/aggregates/SagaTournament.java#L16) and its [Semantic Lock](backend/src/main/java/pt/ulisboa/tecnico/socialsoftware/ms/quizzes/sagas/aggregates/states/TournamentSagaState.java#L5).

 To define the system functionalities, it is necessary to extend the simulator part for coordination.